adustin21/polyhymnia-portal-chromium/README.md

 ## Main Info

-The Polyhymnia Private Portal (PPP) is a CRM for easy comunication between the choir administaration and artists.
+The Polyhymnia Private Portal (PPP) is a CMS for easy comunication between the choir administaration and artists.
 PPP allows to publish ads, files and other data for registered users and access them in a simple way.

 ## Release Info